penguinland/bridge_practice/README.md

     though some topics involve bids imported from multiple other files.
 - `make_pdf/` and `server/` contain the executables.
 If you create a new `Topic`, you'll want to add it to one (both?) of those.
-- `static/` contains frontend stuff for the webserver (HTML, JavaScript, maybe CSS eventually).
+- `static/` contains frontend stuff for the webserver (HTML, JavaScript, and CSS).
 - `bridge.tex` needs to be in the same directory as the `.tex` files created by `make_pdf`, or else they won't generate PDFs properly.